JulijaTand/Beat_the_Heat/README.md

 ## Predictive Modelling

 To predict future trends and assess the feasibility of Germany achieving its 2030 targets, we applied predictive modeling techniques.
 This involved training various machine learning models such as time-series forecasting and regression analysis.
 We tested different predictive models to determine the best model.
-We used a combination of Silverkite and ARIMA for the final visualization.
+We used a combination of Greykite and ARIMA for the final visualization.
 The models were trained and validated using historical data to make reliable predictions about future energy consumption patterns.

 - Energy reduction forecast: https://colab.research.google.com/drive/1ZZugqQRjN3wqO9UfNASmJqxiQ6AwNINH?usp=sharing